 Day 5: Stunning Balinese dance performance

-Suggested Read: 48 Hotels in Bali Handpicked For Every Budget
+Suggested Read: 19 Hotels In Bali Handpicked For Every Budget & Amazing Experience

 The next day, we checked out of the hotel and checked into private villa for 2 nights.
 After enjoying in the Villa pool for a few hours, we visited the Uluwatu Temple in the afternoon.

 Post lunch, we saw the portrayal of Ramayana in a theater, near our villa, which was different from India again.
 We found it really interesting how they follow Hinduism and their worship of Lord Krishna and Radha which was different from the way we’ve worshiped the gods.
 We returned back to the villa at 8 pm and rested for the night.